BenMorel/mysql-replication-check/README.md

 The lock times give you an idea of the impact the tool had on the availability of the database.

+## Exit code

+The script exits with code `0` if all tables are in sync, or `1` if at least one table is out of sync.

 ## Cancelling the check

 You can interrupt the check at any time with <kbd>Ctrl</kbd> + <kbd>C</kbd>.